Energy Performance Certificates for Commercial & Domestic Buildings

 there are changes to the number of parts used for separate occupation and these changes involve providing or extending fixed heating, air conditioning or mechanical ventilation systems

 You can be fined between £500 and £5,000 based on the rateable value of the building if you don’t make an EPC available to any prospective buyer or tenant.

-You must display an EPC by fixing it to your commercial building if all of the following apply:
+You must display a DEC by fixing it to your building if all of the following apply:

 the total useful floor area is over 500 square meters

 the building is frequently visited by the public

 an EPC has already been produced for the building’s sale, rental or construction

 A DEC is typically required by library, hospital, health centres, swimming baths, sports clubs & venues, entertainment facilities, schools, colleges, universities, supermarkets, DIY & trade outlets, showrooms, shopping malls, retail, automotive, recreational, organisations with public access or waiting areas, even larger reception areas of private companies.